hjaijhoussem/api_petAdoption_projSOA/README.md

  - delete a pet
  - get a pet information
  - get all pets list
- - signin/ signup / signout / get currentUser : using 'jsonwebtoken', 'cookie-session'and 'express-validator' to validate inputs
+ - signin/ signup / signout / get currentUser : using 'jsonwebtoken', 'cookie-session' and 'express-validator' to validate inputs